Forum members share racial equity resources that rural philanthropy has been using. Responses are compiled below by known organizations.

 Imagine starting a new grant-making program from scratch —no prior grantees, no established procedures, no set objectives.
 Read about one grantmaker's experience in establishing a rural poverty program in a casestudy from Grantcraft.

 The Rural Philanthropy Knowledge Center contains practical information on how to start and manage a rural fund, and other useful resources on how to grow philanthropy in rural areas.

-Check out the latest releases from around the nonprofit sector featuring items from PACE, Grantmakers in Aging, Philanthropy Northwest, The Center for Effective Philanthropy, National Center for Family Philanthropy, FSG, NeighborWorks and Foundation Center and the Peace and Security Funders Group.
+Check out the latest resources from around the nonprofit sector featuring items from Asset Funders Network, Candid, CECP, Center for Effective Philanthropy, Grantmakers for Effective Organizations, Hispanics in Philanthropy and Neighborhood Funders Group.